kdiverson/phyloGeoRef/README.md

 You can import the project directly as an eclipse or a netbeans project.
 The IDE would complain about missing jars which you can find is dist/lib.
 Once you've done this you are ready to go.
 The package nescent contains some DemoMain.java files which you can have a look to get started.
 The Manual is also a good resource to look into.

 ### BLOGS
-You can find some the developer's rants on their gsoc blogs.
+You can find some of the developer's rants on their gsoc blogs.
 - http://phylogeoref.blogspot.com/
 - http://phylogeoref-mmxi.blogspot.in/